-A white police officer from Greensboro, North Carolina will not face criminal charges after he was filmed brutally assaulting an unarmed black man who was sitting on his mother’s porch.
+A white police officer from Greensboro, NC, will not face criminal charges after he was filmed brutally assaulting an unarmed black man who was sitting on his mother’s porch.

 On Monday, Guilford County Chief Assistant District Attorney Howard Neumann said that, despite having violated his department’s “use of force” policy, former Greensboro Police Department officer Travis Cole did not break the law when he participated in the arrest of Dejuan Yourse earlier this summer.